Towards a Science of AI Agent Reliability: Operationalizing Reliability for AI Agents

 \subsection{Consistency ($\mathcal{R}_{\text{Con}}$)}

-A reliable agent should produce similar results when faced with identical conditions.
-Unlike traditional software, where deterministic execution is the norm, language model-based agents exhibit inherent stochasticity.
-This variability becomes problematic when users cannot predict whether re-running a task will yield the same outcome, follow the same solution approach, or incur similar costs at deployment time.
+A reliable agent produces similar results under identical conditions.
+Language model-based agents exhibit inherent stochasticity, which becomes problematic when users cannot predict if re-running a task will yield the same outcome, solution approach, or costs.

-We decompose consistency into three complementary aspects. \textbf{Outcome consistency} ($C_{\text{out}}$) measures whether the agent succeeds or fails consistently on repeated attempts at the same task.
-An insurance claims agent that approves a claim on one run but denies the identical claim on the next creates liability concerns and erodes user trust. \textbf{Trajectory consistency} captures whether the agent takes similar paths to its solutions, measured both distributionally ($C_{\text{traj}}^d$, comparing action type frequencies) and sequentially ($C_{\text{traj}}^s$, comparing action orderings).
-To illustrate, consider an order fulfillment agent: even if it successfully completes two identical orders, following different action sequences (e.g., sometimes charging the credit card before checking inventory, other times checking inventory first) creates different failure modes if the agent is interrupted mid-execution and complicates auditing for compliance.
-Finally, \textbf{resource consistency} ($C_{\text{res}}$) quantifies variability in computational and monetary costs.
-An agent whose latency, task completion duration, or API costs fluctuate by an order of magnitude across identical requests poses budgeting challenges for deployment.
+We decompose consistency into three complementary aspects. \textbf{Outcome consistency} ($C_{\text{out}}$) measures whether the agent consistently succeeds or fails on repeated attempts at the same task; inconsistent approvals or denials erode user trust. \textbf{Trajectory consistency} captures whether the agent takes similar paths to its solutions, measured distributionally ($C_{\text{traj}}^d$, comparing action frequencies) and sequentially ($C_{\text{traj}}^s$, comparing action orderings).
+Varying action sequences complicates compliance auditing and alters failure modes.
+Finally, \textbf{resource consistency} ($C_{\text{res}}$) quantifies variability in computational and monetary costs, as fluctuating latency or API costs pose budgeting challenges.